Akash-Sharma-1/Stay-unDistracted-Chrome-Extension/README.md

   <img src="Screenshots/locked.png" width="250" height="200">

-- Now, will reading or studying if you wanna open new tab (and distracted), you will be thwarted by an interesting video 😂
+- Now, while reading or studying if you wanna open new tab (and distracted), you will be thwarted by an interesting video 😂

 ## Additional/Optional instructions